alandipert/just-lisp-things/posts/collecting-macro-edition.md

 ---
 date: "2019-12-12"
 keywords: ["LOOP", "collect", "lists", "macros"]
-title: "Collecting without LOOP: Funcall Begone"
+title: "Collecting without LOOP: Macro Edition"
 id: "urn:uuid:a2d4ab9a-1c99-11ea-a6e0-843a4b7c6000"
 abstract: |
-  Implementing COLLECTING with a macro interface instead of a functional interface.
+  Implementing COLLECTING with a macro interface instead of a function.
 ---

 In a [previous post](collecting.html), I professed my fondness for the